| Content

 and may use smart cards to store and access secret

+codes.
 Because mobile video signals are

 usually provided in low resolution formats to